KC-85/OpenMicOxfordshire/PLAN.md

 - Later: optional geo-targeted ads (e.g., “sponsors in Oxford only”) based on user filtering.
 - Optional “Featured Event” paid upgrades (clearly marked).
 - Still community-first — ads must remain minimal and tasteful.
+- If growth is sufficient over a set period of time, then Google Ads will be considered.

 #### Long-Term Vision (v2+ - around 18 months after v1.0)